In the Community

 Lodging – Overnight accommodations are great at motels in Princeton, Oakland City, and Haubstadt.
 Shopping features boutiques, antiques and more.

-Attractions - You can see a movie at Shoeplace Cinemas, bowl, shop, swim, or visit the Princeton Train Depot museum, Lyles Consolidated School or Henager’s Museum in Buckskin.
+Attractions – You can see a movie at Showplace Cinemas, bowl, shop, swim, or visit the Princeton Train Depot museum, Lyles Station Historical School & Museum or Henager’s Museum in Buckskin.
 You don’t have to hurry to take it all in.

 Reasons to Bring Your Business to Gibson County

 Gibson County is an industry-friendly community, a perfect fit for community-friendly industry.
 Strategically located along Interstate 69, Gibson County is a trucking hub, within an eight to 12-hour trucking day access to 150 million people.

 Served by high-speed Internet, two major rail lines (CSX and Norfolk Southern) and major utility providers including Vectren and Duke Energy, our community welcomes industrial development.
 Contact the Gibson County Economic Development Corp. for information about prime industrial building sites or available warehousing complexes.